vimotest/viewmodel-classification/README.md

 * ViewModel is more Model-ish, test it without awkward UI automation and interaction
 * Data-binding performance is quite good

+#### by Josh Smith

+* development team can focus on creating robust ViewModel classes, and the design team can focus on making user-friendly Views

 #### by Mircosoft Learn (extensions to previous definitions)

 * MVVM helps cleanly separate an application's business and presentation logic from UI